 So anyway.
 Pixu doesn’t have to sit around thinking, I am the best EVAH semi-mythical creature with amazing money-making ass powers.
 Because it’s legitimately the only one.
 Just like you’re the only one.

-Find a totem of unique awesome and hold it close.
+Stop comparing yourself to others.
+Instead, find a totem of unique awesome and hold it close.
 Just like the wise and all-knowing Prince taught us way back in the 90s, Nothing Compares 2 U, Boo.